telerik/kendo-ui-core/docs/web/upload/metadata.md

             upload: onUpload
         });

-4. Process the file and the associated description
+**Step 4.** Process the file and the associated description.

-The description, and any other fields of the `e.data` object, will be serialized in the POST request.
+The description, and any other fields of the `e.data` object, are going to be serialized in the POST request.

-Please consult the documentation of your server-side platform for instructions on how to read posted form fields.
+For more information on how to read posted form fields, refer to the documentation of your server-side platform.

-## Receiving metadata from the save handler
+### Receive Metadata

 The save handler can sometimes produce a result that needs to be routed back to the page.

-The Upload requires the response to be in JSON format with Content-Type set to "text/plain".
-Any non-empty response that is not JSON will be treated as a server error.
+The Upload requires a response in a JSON format with a `Content-Type` set to `"text/plain"`.
+Responses that are not empty and in a format ither than JSON are going to be treated as a server error.

+To receive metadata from the save handler, follow the steps below:

-1. Build the response
+**Step 1.** Build the response.

+###### Example

         <?php